 Bloor Street’s amalgam where university students, left-wing intellectuals, Birkenstocks, desirable real estate and quirky bars, restaurants and coffee shops co-exist.
 It was sunny but chilly as we approached the Hot Docs Theatre on Bloor Street West where we would be watching Free Angela and All Political Prisoners, a documentary being presented at the Toronto International Film Festival.

-Since we were early for the showing, I took Tom to Smoke’s Poutinery, a successful food truck turned franchise restaurant.
+Since we were early for the showing, I took him to Smoke’s Poutinery, a successful food truck turned franchise restaurant.
 After a “stodgy” Philly Cheesesteak poutine, we made our way to the cinema.
 I love that theatre because it has a vintage vibe: a bar instead of pop machines, cushiony red velvet chairs and tiered seating; here, the vestiges of classic cinema are still apparent.

 Afterwards, we met a friend for dinner literally across the street at Guu, a Japanese izakaya restaurant with a unique atmosphere and beautiful bathrooms.
 A weird thing to point out, but they really are nice… Anyway, you don’t come here for the toilets.
 The Bloor and Bathurst location opened in 2011 – much to the pleasure of Toronto foodies – after the success of the city’s flagship Church and Wellesley location.